-Certain traits make you successful in a job.
+There are certain traits that make you successful in a job.

 In my previous article, I shared some insights on the 6 biggest job application mistakes you must avoid at all costs.
-After reading the article, a gentleman reached out to me to ask if I could write a follow-up piece on what employers look for when hiring.
+A gentleman reached out to me after reading the article to ask if I could write a follow-up piece on what employers look for when hiring.

-I have enjoyed participating in numerous recruitment processes — both through personal engagements with institutions like President Obama’s Young African Leaders Initiative (YALI) West Africa and SFAN’s job placement initiatives.
+I have had the pleasure of participating in numerous recruitment exercises both through personal engagements with institutions like President Obama’s Young African Leaders Initiative (YALI) West Africa (as a consultant responsible for assessing and interviewing applicants from 9 YALI West African countries including training a team of local and international assessors and interviewers) and through SFAN’s job placement initiatives.

-The first of the distinguishing traits employers look for in a prospective new hire is smartness.
-Whenever we sit down with a client for a briefing, this is one of the traits mentioned repeatedly.
-The reason is simple — employers want someone who can get the job done.
-In this era of accelerated change, overwhelming complexity, and uncertain work environment, very few employers have enough time to teach a candidate everything they need to know.
-It’s no longer enough to focus on the job description; you need experience and mastery of other transferable skills like social media, communication, email, etc. Therefore, your ability to demonstrate both industry competence and related functional leadership will set you apart.
+It’s no longer enough to focus on the job description, you need an experience and mastery of other transferable skills like social media, communication, email, etc. Therefore, your ability to demonstrate both industry competence and related functional leadership will set you apart.

 The business world is getting increasingly fierce, thanks to technology and competition.
-A passion for your work helps you maintain the level of focus and commitment required to survive — and thrive.
+A passion for your work helps you maintain the level of focus and commitment required to survive and thrive.
 Consequently, recruiting managers are keen to find candidates who can progressively demonstrate dedication and commitment to their job.
-When someone cares about the job, they can go the extra mile in delivering above and beyond expected results — not just doing the barest minimum that earns him/her a paycheck.
+When someone cares about the job, he or she can go the extra mile in delivering above and beyond expected results -- not just doing the barest minimum that earns him/her a paycheck.
 A candidate with passion adds great value to the company.

-Third, Kindness – the quality of being friendly, generous, and considerate.
+Kindness - the quality of being friendly, generous, and considerate

 We live in a world where everyone does not have the same starting point.
-Therefore, you must be compassionate and considerate of how you treat yourself and other people.
+Therefore, you must be compassionate and considerate in how you treat yourself and other people.

 Realizing what had happened, Hamblin stopped running and reached back for her.
 They continued to run side-by-side in the bottom spot until they finished the race.
 These women have never met each other before.

 Although this might be an exceptional case, we encounter issues and situations in the workplace every day that one may be tempted to look the other way.
 However, one act of compassion may be all you need to make a lasting difference.
-It starts with being gentle to yourself because if you are not kind to yourself, you cannot be kind to anyone else.
+And, it starts with being gentle to yourself because if you are not kind to you, you cannot be kind to anyone else.